Mohammed-Sameed-Hussain/Mohammed-Sameed-Hussain.github.io/_portfolio/portfolio-1.md

 - Engaged with Conceptual Design Reports for: DUNE (Deep Underground Neutrino Experiment) and LBNF (Long-Baseline Neutrino Facility), with a particular focus on detector design and functionality.

 - Currently, I'm involved in the simulation of detector responses for neutrino interactions.
-This forms a significant part of my ongoing project.
+This forms a significant part of my ongoing project.(GEANT4, PANDORA, GENIE)